Nikola Mladenov: Death and reactions

 Mladenov died in a road accident in the night of 26 March 2013 on the entrance of Skopje.
 The accident occurred near the interchange of Skopje's suburb Hipodrom, where Mladenov crashed at the last curve while driving his car of the brand Mercedes-Benz and died after the car overturned several times off the road ending in a ditch.

 As later reported, Mladenov was driving alone on the way back from Veles to Skopje, and few hours before the accident had a phone call with his relatives.
 But after 22:00 (CET) no more contacts could have been made with him anymore.
 His wife called the police next morning to report that her husband was missing and after two hours of investigation the police found the car with the aid of the signal that was emitted by his mobile phone.
 According to some sources, the overturned car in the ditch off the road was seen as early as the night by a passer who evidenced that lights of a car are gleaming in his proximity.
-Following the obduction of the body, it was announced that the cause of death was internal bleeding as result of the bash that the killed has had in the steering wheel.
+Following the autopsy of the body, it was announced that the cause of death was internal bleeding as result of the bash that the killed has had in the steering wheel.

 Reactions with condolences to the death of Mladenov were sent by the Society of Journalists of Macedonia, the Embassy of the United States in Skopje, and many of his colleagues.
 On 28 March 2013, a session commemorating the life and work of Nikola Mladenov was held in Skopje and attended by members of his family, journalists, collaborators, public life personalities, and foreign diplomats.
 Nikola Mladenov was buried later in the day at the Butel cemetery in Skopje.